radixdlt/babylon-ledger-app/README.md

 ## Local Build Environment Setup

-Instructions are provided for Ubuntu 22.04
+Instructions are provided for Ubuntu 22.04.
+For other operating systems it is suggested to use Docker builder image.
+Refer to builder image [documentation](./app-builder/README.md) for details.

 ### Prerequisites

 __WARNING__: At the moment of writing (2023-03-01) Rust nightly build can't properly link binaries.
-To workaround this, use `rustup default nightly-2023-01-31` instead of plan `rustup default nightly`.
+As a workaround, use `rustup default nightly-2023-01-31` instead of plan `rustup default nightly`.

 #### Install ARM GCC, Binutils, cross-compilation headers: